 Preparing Oak Creek Canyon for monsoons should take a few weeks, but it could take longer if there are interruptions.
 The very same storms and wind that the process is designed to protect residents from can interfere with its progress.

-Until the seeding and mulching is completed, residents of Coconino and Yavapai counties are encouraged to the reverse 9-1-1 system known as CodeRED.
+Until the seeding and mulching is completed, residents of Coconino and Yavapai counties are encouraged to rely on the county notification system known as CodeRED.
 CodeRED can give warning messages to residents whenever there's a storm of emergency.

 As for the sirens, officials said anyone who hears them go off should stay calm and head for higher ground to stay safe from flooding.